ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 15. ADDED Raven Witch Feathered Dress Outfit (cosmetic for armory).
 16. ADDED Second Chance - New Dark Urge Reward.
 17. ADDED Scout - Mastermind - Inquisitive (Rogue Subclasses).
+18. REMOVED Delete Nabaar because it blocks POTR :(
+19. REMOVED (optional) Noto Sans UI.
+Hyerlegible or Open Dyslexic are the only remaining optional includes.
+20. REMOVED (optional) Torches Cast Shadows and Spells Cast Shadows.
+They're pretty but they're resource-intensive, and the game already struggles at multiple points with the increased number of party members and summons and VFX and everything.
+21. REMOVED (optional) Dark Urge Karlach, Lae'zel, and Wyll (leaving Astarion, Gale, and Shadowheart).
+This is for a combination of lore reasons, and because it seems like Wyll's most common choice concerning his pact results in an event that breaks the Dark Urge stuff.
+22. Removed some changes to treasure tables/gold rewards in case they're responsible for vendors not having gold in the late game.
+23. Consolidated the entire Listo Master Patch's worth of treasure tables into a single document (1,883 lines) to see if it improves the reliability of stuff spawning where it is supposed to.

 ## Listonomicon v7.0.9 Slime Edition
 Save safe?
 Yes* (*see notes)